Smoked Salmon Bagel

 This post may contain affiliate links.
 See my disclosure policy.

-If you love a good smoked salmon bagel, then look no further- this homemade recipe makes the perfect brunch, lunch, or savory breakfast.
+If you love a good smoked salmon bagel, then look no further- my homemade recipe makes the perfect brunch, lunch, or savory breakfast.
+I drew inspiration from many delis to recreate the classic NYC dish.

 smoked salmon bagel.